espiondev/source2blender/docs/source/TF2-Vanilla.rst

 ===========

 | Throughout this page, you'll find clickable text where a link is provided.
 Just click on it or right click and 'Open in new tab' to see the contents.
 | Depending on the category you'll find two methods or only one.
-Where there are two methods (Such as in the :ref:`tf2_v_mapsandprops` Section), the benefits and drawbacks of both will be listed.
-Places where there's only one method means that the other method just wasn't as good/worth it, or there only is one way to do it.
-The reasoning will be listed in that section.
+Where there are multiple methods (Such as in the :ref:`tf2_v_mapsandprops` Section), the benefits and drawbacks will be listed.
+Places where there's only one method means that other methods just wasn't as good/worth it, or there only is one way to do it.
 | It's best if you have an up-to-date copy of Team Fortress 2 installed as nearly all of these methods will be relying on obtaining files present from within the game.

 .. contents:: Table of Contents